Wedding Bouquet Inspiration for Melbourne Couples

 Real flowers just have that something that faux flowers can’t achieve.
 It is the randomness of nature that can’t be duplicated, the smell of real flowers and that soft elegant feel they have.
 If you want elevated, this is best choice.
 They are nearly all 100% sustainable as they grown from seed and when they are disposed of, they dissapear back into the earth.
 You are also employing true artisans of their craft to put together beautiful arrangements that have layers and depth that cannot be duplicated with faux.
 The list of suppliers I have linked at the end of this article have what their speciality is mentioned in the description.
 Also check out some samples of faux below, the colours are so rich!

-Australian native flowers are a great way to add a touch of your home country to your wedding bouquet.
+Australian Natives are a great way to add a touch of your home country to your wedding bouquet.
 They're also a sustainable choice, as they're grown locally and don't require a lot of water or pesticides.

 When choosing Australian native flowers for your wedding bouquet, it's important to consider the overall style of your wedding.
 If you're having a rustic or country wedding, native flowers would be a great fit.
 If you're having a more traditional wedding, you might want to choose native flowers that are more muted in color.